SustainableCommunityDevelopmentHub/Node.js-Starter-Template/README.md

 `````
 <h3>The Server Script</h3>

 This will install all the modules / dependencies listed in the package file into a node_modules folder, within your directory.
 Now the fun begins.
 First we'll need to create a Node script file to handle all the server side behaviour.
 Create a new JavaScript file and save it as whatever you specified in your package.json file.
 As we're using Express as the framework for our application the first thing to do is initialise a new Express app.
-Type the following into your script (comments are optional):
+Type the following into your script:

 `````javascript
 var express = require( 'express' ),	//	import express module